 Should there be an allocation of a separate channel for digital distress, safety and calling (or should Channel 16 or Channel 70 take on this role)?

-Technically, this isn’t an issue, however operationally, it may be better to stay with DSC on Channel 70, maybe with the addition of a dPMR signal as well?
+Technically, this isn’t an issue, however operationally, and to ease manufacturing requirements, it may be better to keep Channel 70 as the digital calling channel and add dPMR calling to the existing DSC calling.
+From a manufacturer’s perspective, the requirement for a second Rx channel for DSC does increase equipment costs so having all calling modes on Channel 16 would have a cost advantage, but as this channel is often blocked by analogue voice traffic, may have operational issues in the real world.

 What will be the future relationship between Digital Voice and DSC (e.g. could the same technology be used for DSC)?